userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

 ### Dynamic config

 We are not planning to get new dynamic config values in this sample.
-Because of that we just write the defaults to the fallback file of the `components::TaxiConfigFallbacksComponent` component.
+Because of that we just write the defaults to the fallback file of the `components::DynamicConfigFallbacks` component.

 All the values are described in a separate section @ref md_en_schemas_dynamic_configs .